dullhunk/whats-the-story-learning-glory/index.md

 | [2015](https://github.com/dullhunk/cdyf/issues/994)           | 1          | 0        | 1         | 10           |
 | Average                                                       | **9.1**    | **1.3**  | **0.6**   | **15.9**     |

-## So What's the Story?

-So, what's the story?

-* With over 40,000 `students` studying at the University of Manchester, its not suprising to see the word `student` appear frequently
-* As a `research` intensive Russell Group University, its not surprising to see the word `research` appear so frequently either
-* However, mentions of `teach` and `learn` are much less frequent, between ten and twenty times less frequent than research, when averaged over a ten year period.
-This is disappointing for anyone involved in teaching and learning
-* Why is this?
-Not much teaching takes place?
-There isn't much learning going on?
-There are both but they are overlooked?
-Not considered newsworthy?
-Learners don't tell their stories?
-Teachers don't tell their stories?

 <!--